 This topic describes how to use the data flashback feature provided by ApsaraDB for Redis.
-This allows you to restore data to a specific time point.
-During the retention period of backup files, data flashback provides a solution to restore data to a specific time point within the retention period.
-This feature allows you to meet the business requirements for frequent data restoration.
+This allows you to restore data to a specific point in time.
+During the retention period of backup files, the data flashback feature provides a solution to restore data to a specific point in time.
+This feature is applicable to scenarios where you want to frequently restore data.
 It also allows you to avoid data loss caused by user errors.

-- The engine version of the ApsaraDB for Redis instance is Redis 5.0 or later (Enhanced Edition).
+- The major version of the ApsaraDB for Redis instance is Redis 5.0.

 - The minor version of the instance is upgraded to the latest version.
 For more information,

 see Upgrade the minor version.

 Note If the Upgrade Minor Version button is dimmed, the current minor version is the latest version.